AdobeDocs/experience-platform.en/help/hygiene/ui/delete-consumer.md

 >[!IMPORTANT]
 >
->Consumer delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.
+>Record delete requests are only available for organizations that have purchased **Adobe Healthcare Shield**.
 >
 >
->Consumer deletes are meant to be used for data cleansing, removing anonymous data, or data minimization.
+>Record deletes are meant to be used for data cleansing, removing anonymous data, or data minimization.
 They are **not** to be used for data subject rights requests (compliance) as pertaining to privacy regulations like the General Data Protection Regulation (GDPR).
 For all compliance use cases, use [Adobe Experience Platform Privacy Service](../../privacy-service/home.md) instead.

 ## Prerequisites